lxc/incus/doc/reference/devices_gpu.md

 A `physical` GPU device passes an entire GPU through into the instance.

+To allow peer-to-peer DMA between NVIDIA GPUs passed through to the same VM, set the same `nvidia.clique` value on each of those GPU devices.

 ### Device options

 GPU devices of type `physical` have the following device options: